CLASSIFICATION NO. 927

 Duties may include but are not limited to the following:

-- Plans, develops and delivers program specific training and education to County employees, local and regional law enforcement and emergency personnel, local schools and business and the public; conducts program outreach and promotional activities; conducts exercises to test departmental and County-wide preparedness; responds to requests for information, provides advice and assistance during emergencies and incorporates feedback from citizens into County priorities for action.
+- Plans, develops and delivers program specific training and education to County employees, local and regional law enforcement and emergency personnel, local schools and business and the public; conducts program outreach and promotional activities; conducts exercises to test departmental and County-wide preparedness; responds to requests for information, provides advice and assistance during disasters and incorporates feedback from citizens into County priorities for action.

-- Oversees the activities of a variety of agencies and government organizations in the development of consensus-based plans, identification of public safety priorities and management of project implementation; serves as lead in Emergency Operations Center (EOC) activities and ensures mandated Oregon Revised Statutes (ORS) and County Ordinance requirements are met; plans, coordinates and implements the goals and objectives of the Federal Emergency Management Agency’s (FEMA) Disaster Mitigation Acts of 2000; interacts with regional and local elected officials in the development and implementation of emergency operations policy; reports to Board of County Commissioners on status of projects.
+- Oversees the activities of a variety of agencies and government organizations in the development of consensus-based plans, identification of public safety priorities and management of project implementation; serves as lead in Emergency Operations Center (EOC) activities and ensures mandated Oregon Revised Statutes (ORS) and County Ordinance requirements are met; plans, coordinates and implements the goals and objectives of the Federal Emergency Management Agency’s (FEMA) Disaster Mitigation Acts of 2000; interacts with regional and local elected officials in the development and implementation of disaster operations policy; reports to Board of County Commissioners on status of projects.

 - Organizes and facilitates the effective operation of multi-jurisdiction, multi-discipline working groups and task forces.